exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 See also https://docs.docker.com/engine/reference/commandline/network_connect/.

-## Connecting to Jupyter Service
+## Connecting to the Jupyter Service

-When starting AI-Lab as Docker container the command line will display a welcome message showing connection instructions and a reminder to change the default password:
+When starting AI-Lab as a Docker container the command line will display a welcome message showing connection instructions and a reminder to change the default password:

 ```
 $ docker run --publish 0.0.0.0:$PORT:49494 exasol/ai-lab:$VERSION